Accepting motherhood

 There were a few things on my list that were “topical” (read: “dated”).
 Can you tell what year this was?

-We never really did decide on a good costume.
+Our choice?
+That’s us at the top of the post.
 The day of the party, I got some pipe cleaners and headbands and made myself a halo and Ryan a set of sparkly red “horns.”
 He wore his red boots and his shirt with flames on it; I wore a flowy white shirt and skirt.
 It ended up being so flowy that almost no one could tell I was pregnant.
 Oh well.

 I do want a badge